fridasimonsson/fridatest/en-GB/online-help/funcdescription/startpage/contractlists.md

 # Contract lists

 On the start page of Visma CA contracts are grouped in different ways and displayed in lists.
-The contracts in the lists can be bookmarked as favorites by clicking on the star placed adjacent to each contract’s name.
+The contracts in the lists can be bookmarked as favorites by clicking on the star placed adjacent to each contractâ€™s name.
 The Contract overview page is opened if you click on any of the contracts in the lists.

-#### Lists displayed
+#### Lists displayed <a name="listsdisplayed"/>
 * New contracts
   * Lists the first ten contracts with Active status where contract start date is today or later, sorted by contract start date, oldest first.